-The City has finally acknowledged responsibility and put us in touch with Public Works.
-Members of the HOA Board met with Public Works on April 4th, and they have obtained a bid for the repair.
-Their schedule to perform the work is currently unknown.
-Also, the person responsible for the damage has been identified, and his auto insurance will be paying for the work, to include reimbursing the PSHOA the $400 it paid to clean the debris from the street and cover the exposed damage area with a tarp to prevent further soil erosion.
-They will also pay the costs to redo the landscaping and repair any damage to the irrigation system and LED lighting.
+The City finally acknowledged responsibility for the basic island repair, and the person responsible for the damage was identified, and his auto insurance will be paying for repairs caused by the accident, to include reimbursing the PSHOA the $400 it paid to clean the debris from the street and cover the exposed damage area with a tarp to prevent further soil erosion.

 The following was sent to the Mayor’s Staff on March 13th.

 On or about 25 January an unknown vehicle slammed into the Entrance Island at 168th and Harney.
 This is an entrance to the Pacific Springs Community.